abhishekarya1/Hash-Define-myNotes/content/spring-boot/txn.md

 ### Pitfalls
 As discussed in the below section, _@Transactional_ on any method is ignored by Spring if the call isn't coming through the proxy.

-All child methods of a method annotated (and called via proxy) will be covered covered under transaction, even non-public ones:
+All child methods of a method annotated (and called via proxy) will be covered under transaction, even non-public ones:
 ```java
 class Foo{
     @Transactional